DSharpPlus/DSharpPlus/README.md

 * [Example by Naamloos](https://github.com/NaamloosDT/DSharpPlus-example)

 ## Webhooks
-Use this to generate JSON for slack messages: http://www.nickstrohm.de/dsb/,
+Use this to generate a JSON for slack messages: http://www.nickstrohm.de/dsb/,

 # Questions?
 Come talk to us here: